Ningreka/EV-Eye/README.md

   │        ├─eventdata
   ```

-To access more information about the setup and data collection process, kindly refer to Section 3 of the corresponding paper.
+To access more information about the setup and data curation process, kindly refer to Section 3 of the corresponding paper.

 - processed_data